Medical Malpractice and Failure to Diagnose Explained by Long Island Personal Injury Attorney

 Failure to diagnose or misdiagnosis of a medical condition is the most common medical malpractice claim, accounting for some 40% of cases filed.
-The quick definition is the failure of a physician to identify and then appropriately treat a medical condition, either by not identifying a problem at all or by misidentifying a problem as one thing when it is really something else.
+The quick definition is the failure of a physician to identify and appropriately treat a medical condition, either by not identifying a problem at all or by misidentifying a problem as one thing when it is indeed something else.
 There are many reasons why a physician might fail to diagnose or misdiagnose a condition:

 - Improperly conducting a physical examination

 - Failing to perform regular screenings, especially in high-risk patients

 - Failing to recognize potential indications of a problem